 “So wait a minute,” I say, “you trying to tell me that the human race isn’t the Lord’s Crowning Achievement like my Momma says it is, but basically just a galactic version of Joe Shmoe?”
 And he goes, “Yeah, pretty much.”

-But then I say that even if you operate from a baseline of mediocrity (whatever that means) doesn’t that mean you have to get the occasional spike of awesome or awful?
+But then I say that even if you operate from a baseline of mediocrity (whatever that means to geniuses like Stephen Hawking) doesn’t that mean you have to get the occasional spike of awesome or awful?
 ‘Cause otherwise, how’d you get to even have a middle to be in the middle-of-the-road of?
 Scott claps me on the shoulder and laughs, like I said something smart, so maybe I did.

 He was explaining all that to me just before I took that job with Stark Industries.
 Still trying to get me to go straight, Scott is, and he said this guy owes him a favour, which he called in by making him give me a job.